zendesk/scala-flow/README.md

 #### Case Class Coders

-You can create custom coders for your case clasess using the `registerCaseClass0` to `registerCaseClass22` methods, where the number at the end of the method name matcher the number of fields in the case class.
+You can create a custom coder for your case class using one of the `registerCaseClass0` to `registerCaseClass22` methods, where the number at the end of the method name matches the number of fields in the case class.

 For example:
 ```scala